Easy Digital Downloads Limit One Per Customer

 With that said, EDD version 3.0 is coming out (no official release date has been announced yet).
 From what I understand, that version will be moving away from using custom post types and will instead have downloads in their own database table.
 While this will improve performance, it will make the WP_QUERY I mentioned not work anymore.
 I don’t know exactly how it will work in v3.0 so I can’t say for sure what code you would need…yet.

-December 10, 2018 at 2:07 pm
+6. Harvinder Singh on December 10, 2018 at 2:07 pm

 nice article, I have one more question,